mm80843/T3.5/docs/Benef/PBN__Benef_727.md

 ## Articles mentionning this Benefit

 * [Smart cities and the pandemic: digital technologies on the urban management of Brazilian cities](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_143.md)

+## Name of the Benefit

+Call centers provide guidance and support for individuals with doubts and questions